 Unisys, a global information technology company, was contracted in August 2019 to integrate and manage all information technology (IT) and non-IT systems for phase one of T2.

 Dufry received a contract in November 2022 to operate and manage duty free outlets at T2 for 15 years.
 The company will operate the new outlets in a 50:50 joint venture with BIAL.

 BIAL selected Oracle Aconex project collaboration and Primavera P6 enterprise project portfolio management to manage large-scale programmes and project planning for the T2 and other infrastructure projects at the airport.
 The technology solutions helped digitalise the construction document collaboration process, enabling personnel to monitor issues and defects using handheld devices.
 Oracle’s Primavera P6 provided an effective and robust scheduler to support project planning and scheduling.

 Other developments at Kempegowda airport

-A south runway measuring 4,000m by 45m will be operational from December 2019, for use in independent mixed-mode operations including take-off and landing.
+A south runway measuring 4,000m x 45m became operational in December 2019 for use in independent mixed-mode operations, including take-off and landing.

 BIAL and InterGlobe Aviation signed a 20-year agreement to sub-lease land for building a maintenance, repair and overhaul (MRO) facility over 13,000m2.
-The MRO can accommodate two narrow-body aircraft.
+The MRO, which became operational in November 2022, can accommodate two narrow-body aircraft.

-Scheduled to become operational in 2020, the facility will also have support infrastructure, which includes a quick engine change (QEC) shop warehouse and engineering offices.
+The facility also has support infrastructure, which includes a quick engine change shop warehouse and engineering offices.

-By early 2021, workers will extend the existing 1.4km-long main access road from four to five lanes and a secondary road to the cargo terminals will be extended to four lanes.
+Workers are extending the existing 1.4km-long main access road from four to five lanes and a secondary road to the cargo terminals to four lanes.
 Furthermore, there will also be an expansion of Trumpet interchange.